HL7/cqf-recommendations/pages/documentation-approach-04-03-6S-evidence-pyramid-and-learning-health-systems.md

 *   The Learning Health System
 *   Evidence, Guidance, and Rapid Ascent to the Peak During an Emergency Response to a Novel Contagion Pandemic

-The 6S Evidence Pyramid is another framing on the quality or validity of the evidence that may be of particular interest to the CPG-IG (implementation guide)  ([ref](https://doi.org/10.7326/0003-4819-151-6-200909150-02002)). <!-- DiCenso A, Bayley L, Haynes RB.
-Accessing preappraised evidence: fine-tuning the 5S model into a 6S model.
-Ann Intern Med.
-2009;151:JC3–2. doi: https://doi.org/10.7326/0003-4819-151-6-200909150-02002 !-->  A detailed explanation of the 6S Pyramid is beyond the scope of this document, however we will explain a few key points as they pertain to the guideline development process, in particular the quality of evidence as well as how the CPG actually enables the ascent to the peak.
+The 6S Evidence Pyramid is another framing on the quality or validity of the evidence that may be of particular interest to the CPG-IG (implementation guide)[^1].
+A detailed explanation of the 6S Pyramid is beyond the scope of this document, however we will explain a few key points as they pertain to the guideline development process, in particular the quality of evidence as well as how the CPG actually enables the ascent to the peak.

 1. **Single Studies-** represent unique research conducted to answer specific clinical questions
 2. **Synopses of Single Studies-** summarizing evidence from high-quality studies
 3. **Syntheses-** a comprehensive summary of all the evidence surrounding a specific research question (e.g., systematic review, meta-analysis)
-4. **Synopses of Syntheses-** summarizing the information found in syntheses (e.g., evidence summaries, [rapid reviews](https://doi.org/10.1186/2046-4053-1-10)) <!-- Khangura, S., Konnyu, K., Cushman, R., Grimshaw, J., & Moher, D. (2012).
-Evidence summaries: the evolution of a rapid review approach.
-Systematic reviews, 1, 10. https://doi.org/10.1186/2046-4053-1-10 !-->
+4. **Synopses of Syntheses-** summarizing the information found in syntheses (e.g., evidence summaries, rapid reviews)[^2]
 5. **Summaries-** guidelines or texts that integrate and evaluate evidence-based information about specific clinical problems to inform clinical decisions
 6. **Systems-** integrating information from the lower levels of the hierarchy with individual patient records (e.g., CPG content delivered into clinical workflow using real-world evidence with patient data)